 I would say definitely follow your interests.
 I remember during six forms (high school) and especially through undergraduate too (Bachelor’s degree) as well, there was a fair amount of people that sounded like they were going into science or doing their undergraduate degree because of the opportunity of money afterward and what kind of pay grade they’re going to be on but that’s definitely the wrong reasons to go into science or any discipline in my opinion.

 That’s why I’m doing what I enjoy.
 You don’t want to go into something just because you think you might get a good job at the end of it because you might do and you might be fine because you end up really enjoying it, but at the same time you might be spending two years at sixth form, three to four years at university, and potentially another three years doing a Ph.D. and then all of that was in something that you didn’t really enjoy then you might not get anything out of the end of it and decide to change careers.
 I believe you need to be very committed to science and enjoy it, especially in the field of academia.

 Definitely go follow what you find interesting and the rest will come afterward.

 - Interaction of Klebsiella pneumoniae with tissue macrophages in a mouse infection model and ex-vivo pig organ perfusions: an exploratory investigation

-- Splenic macrophages as the source of bacteraemia during pneumococcal pneumonia
+- Splenic macrophages as the source of bacteremia during pneumococcal pneumonia

 - Analyzing Macrophage Infection at the Organ Level

-- Diurnal differences in intracellular replication within splenic macrophages correlates with the outcome of pneumococcal infection
+- Diurnal differences in intracellular replication within splenic macrophages correlate with the outcome of pneumococcal infection